vietjovi/openai-chatbot/README.md

 # openai-chatbot

 This repository contains a chatbot application that uses OpenAI's language model to generate responses to user queries.
-The chatbot is built using Python 3 and the OpenAI API, and it can be easily integrated into your web or mobile application.
+The chatbot is built using **Python 3** and **OpenAI API**, and it can be easily integrated into your web or mobile application.

 ## Setup

 To get started with the OpenAI chatbot, follow these steps:

 - Clone this repository to your local machine.
-- Install the required dependencies by running pip install -r requirements.txt.
+- Install the required dependencies by running ```pip install -r requirements.txt```.
 - Create an account on the OpenAI website and obtain an API key.
 - Set your API key in *config.py*.
 - Start the chatbot by running ```python openai-chatbot.py ```.